 Make a year-end gift that amplifies your tax benefit!

-The end of the calendar year is a great time to consider making a gift to the Literacy Council.
+The end of the calendar year is a great time to consider making a gift to the Literacy Council and your favorite nonprofits.
 When planning to make a relatively substantial contribution to a nonprofit, consider donating appreciated stock from your investment portfolio instead of cash.
-Your tax benefits from the donation may be larger than a cash donation, and the gift will benefit the Literacy Council equally to a gift of cash.
+Your tax benefits from the donation may be larger than a cash donation, and the gift will benefit the organization equally to a gift of cash.

 This tax planning tool is derived from the general rule that the deduction for a donation of property to charity is equal to the fair market value of the donated property, or stock in this case.
 Where the donated property is “gain” property, the donor does not have to recognize the gain on the donated property.
 Gain is the difference between the cost basis and the fair market value.
 These rules allow for the “doubling up,” so to speak, of tax benefits: a charitable deduction, plus avoiding capital gain tax on the appreciation in value of the donated property.